 Launching the workshop “Assessment and Curriculum Mapping” in the presence of more than 95 academician and researcher

-Al Ain University of Science and Technology launched today the Second Regional Faculty Development Workshop about the “Best Practices for Planning Educational Assessment and Curriculum Mapping” in Abu Dhabi Campus, which was organized by AAU in collaboration with the American Association of Colleges of Pharmacy (AACP) and the Accreditation Council for Pharmacy Education (ACPE).
+Al Ain University launched today the Second Regional Faculty Development Workshop about the “Best Practices for Planning Educational Assessment and Curriculum Mapping” in Abu Dhabi Campus, which was organized by AAU in collaboration with the American Association of Colleges of Pharmacy (AACP) and the Accreditation Council for Pharmacy Education (ACPE).

 The opening ceremony were attended by Prof. Badr Aboul- Ela –Director of the Commission for Academic Accreditation - Ministry of Education (Higher Education Affairs), Dr. Noor El Deen Atatreh –AAU Chancellor, Prof. Ghaleb El Refae –AAU President, Deans of Pharmacies Colleges, in addition to more than 95 researchers and academicians from different universities of the region from inside and outside the country.

 Prof. Aboul-Ela praised the university’s role in organizing this workshop which develops the faculty skills, stressed on the importance of developing curriculums to promote and strength the academic outputs to benefit the staff and students.